Glossary of Orthodontic Terms1

 removable appliance – An orthodontic appliance that can be removed from the mouth by the patient.
 Removable appliances are used to move teeth, align jaws and to keep teeth in their new positions when the braces are removed (retainers).

-retainer – A fixed or removable appliance worn after the braces are removed.
-A removable retainer attaches to your upper and/or lower teeth and holds them in their finished positions.
+retainer – A fixed or removable appliance worn after the braces are removed or aligner therapy is complete.
+A retainer is fitted to upper and/or lower teeth to hold them in their finished positions.
+When worn as prescribed, retainers are the best tool available to minimize unwanted tooth movement after active treatment ends.

 rubber bands – During certain stages of treatment, small elastics or rubber bands are worn to provide individual tooth movement or jaw alignment.

 separators – An elastic o-ring or small wire loop placed between the teeth to create space for placement of bands.
-Separators are usually placed between the teeth a week before bands are scheduled to be cemented to the teeth.
+Separators are usually placed between the teeth a week before bands are scheduled to be placed on the teeth.

 space maintainer – A fixed appliance used to hold space for an unerupted permanent tooth after a primary (baby) tooth has been lost prematurely, due to accident or decay.